FeelingMathy/Florida-county-data/README.md

 | Marriage Licenses issued for Brides age 10 to 17 2013 | Number of marriage licenses issued for brides aged 10-17 in 2013

 #### Education: VPK http://www.floridaearlylearning.com/about-us/early-learning-resources
+These are the number of VPK providers (voluntary pre-k) which provide free or reduced comprehensive pre-kindergarten educaiton.
+Included is the number of children eligible in a county who were enrolled in 2018-2019, and the number of children who were eligible but did not enroll.
 | Data variable   | Description |
 | ---  | --- |
 | VPK School year Faith based | Count of faith-based providers for the 2018-2019 school year that have delivered VPK instruction.
 A faith-based provider is a child care provider that is associated with a religious institution or uses a faith-based curriculum.